jcohen02/ci-best-practice/index.md

 The capabilities of available CI systems often reflect the requirements of commercial or open-source software rather than typical research software.
-In this section we discuss some of challenges that can arise when using CI with research software.
+In this section we discuss some of the challenges that can arise when using CI with research software.

 ### Computational Intensiveness

-Ideally you don't want to be in a situation where building and testing your project consumes a large amount of cpu time or memory.
+Ideally you don't want to be in a situation where building and testing your project consumes a large amount of CPU time or memory.
 CI is focused on rapid iteration so the day-to-day tests you use in development should support this with short run times and modest data sizes.
 Most CI systems support scheduling jobs to run at regular intervals.
 Consider pulling out your most computationally intensive tests to run once a week rather than every time you push a commit.

-Now lets assume the advice above is impossible or too onerous to implement.
+Now let's assume the advice above is impossible or too onerous to implement.
 If you're considering a hosted CI `back-end` be careful to check the specs on the `runners` provided and the usage restrictions that are applied.
 Whilst total usage is often not capped for open-source projects there can be limits on the number of simultaneous `jobs` that can run.
 Watch out for individual `job` time limits as well as these can vary considerably between providers.
-If you can't find a hosted option that meets your requirements you're stuck in the territory of providing your own runners which can be configured to run workloads of any size or length you like.
+If you can't find a hosted option that meets your requirements, you're stuck in the territory of providing your own runners which can be configured to run workloads of any size or length you like.